waywardphilosopher/not-quite-blog/content/post/on-a-shoestring.md

   - newsletters
 ---

 For various reasons, I've not updated this site for about six months.
 The second half of 2022 was super-busy, and so I didn't have much time to post here.
-But in the background, I've been busy.
+But in the background, I've been making a lot of changes.
 And one of the things I've been doing is overhauling a lot of the stuff I do online.

 ### Consolidating the empire